Page Contents

 - File receipts for distribution and close the estate.

-If real property is owned in another state by the decedent the laws of that state determine how the real property is distributed.
+If real property is owned in another state by the decedent, the laws of that state determine how the real property is distributed.
 There is probate in all the states where the decedent owned property.
 This action is called “ancillary probate” in the probate process.

 Are all Estate Assets Subject to Probate?